Updated: May 20

 A well-crafted elevator pitch is an instrumental asset in a professional’s toolkit but creating a succinct and effective one can be challenging.
 It is a quick introduction of yourself that you give in settings such as conferences, seminars, networking events, orientations and…elevators.
 They are 30 seconds to one minute in length and help to give a snapshot of your professional accomplishments and goals.
 Similar to a resume, this speech is something that should always be up-to-date and ready to be dished at any given moment.
 While your speech should be unique to you, follow these general guidelines to ensure that your pitch is an effective one:

-- Start with your goal.
+Start with your goal.
 What are you passionate about?
 It is important to articulate your passion and your professional goal in your elevator pitch.
-This will help whomever you’re speaking with get to know you and the path that you are looking to take in your career.
+This will help whomever you’re speaking with understand your trajectory, mindset, and motivators.

-- Draw on valuable experience.
+Draw on valuable experience.
 What have you done thus far?
-Talk about the current work you are doing or something that you have done.
-This is easier said than done.
-While you have done a lot in your life, you should try to tailor this part of your speech to relate back to the person you’re speaking with.
+Talk about the current work you are doing or a past accomplishment.
+Note that while this may be easier said than done as this part of your pitch to relate back to the person you’re speaking with and be relevant to the setting you're in.

-- Identify your most valuable asset.
+Identify your most valuable asset.
 Now consider what you do well and what makes you stand out from the crowd.
-It is important to be able to articulate this in a way that is confident but not ostentatious.
+It is important to be able to articulate this in a manner which is confident, but not ostentatious.

 Now that we have identified how to craft your speech, here are some things that you should avoid during your elevator pitch:

-- Talking about politics.
-While chatting about politics it may show that you are up on current events, it can be very risky to chat about personal beliefs when you first meet someone.
+Talking about politics.
+While chatting about politics may show that you are up-to-speed on current events, it can be very risky to chat about personal beliefs when you first meet someone.
 Keep it professional (and safe) by avoiding political discussions.